Dynamic nanoscale spatial heterogeneity in a perovskite to brownmillerite topotactic phase transformation

-\textit{Brownmillerite domain percentage calculation in the dilute case:} For a single domain of radius $R_d$, the measured speckle radius $\Delta Q_s$ is inversely proportional to $R_d = 2\pi/\Delta Q_s$ since the speckle is the Fourier transform of the domain shape.
-In the case of many diffracting domains within the beam (dense case), no single speckle is resolvable (see Fig.~\ref{fig_setup}b) and the measured Bragg peak's full-width at half-maximum (FWHM) is proportional to the average domain size radius $R_d = 2\pi/\Delta Q_{FWHM}$.
-At \mbox{240~$^\circ$C} $R_d \approx$ 60$\pm$5~nm.
-In the case of a small number of domains (dilute case), the number of visible speckles (on the order of 20, see Fig.~\ref{fig_setup}a) is equal to the number of domains within the beam \cite{bluschke2022imaging}.
-The FWHM of the underlying Bragg peak gives a measure of the average domain size, and the smallest inter-speckle distance $\Delta Q_{int}$ gives the largest distance between domains.
-Thus, multiplying the number of domains by the average domain area $A_d = \pi R_d^2$, gives the total area $A_{tot} = n\times A_d$ occupied by the phase responsible for the Bragg peak.
-Comparing $A_{tot}$ to the X-ray beam size of 8$\times$16~$\mu$m$^2$ gives a brownmillerite phase percentage of $\approx$0.2~\%.
+\textit{Brownmillerite domain percentage calculation:} For a single domain of (in-plane) radius $R_d$, the measured speckle radius $\Delta Q_s$ is inversely proportional to \mbox{$R_d = 2\pi/\Delta Q_s$} since the speckle is the Fourier transform of the domain shape.
+In the case of many diffracting domains within the beam (dense case), no single speckle is resolvable (see Fig.~\ref{fig_setup}b) and the FWHM of the Bragg peak is proportional to the average in-plane radius of the domains $R_d = 2\pi/\Delta Q_{FWHM}$.
+At \mbox{240~$^\circ$C,} it yields \mbox{$R_d \approx$ 60$\pm$5~nm.} In the case of a small number of domains (dilute case), the number of visible speckles (on the order of 20, see Fig.~\ref{fig_setup}a) is equal to the number of domains within the X-ray beam \cite{bluschke2022imaging}.
+The FWHM of the underlying Bragg peak gives a measure of the average domain size, and the smallest inter-speckle distance $\Delta Q_{int}$ gives the largest in-plane distance between domains.
+Thus, multiplying the number of domains by the average domain area $A_d = \pi R_d^2$ gives the total area $A_{tot} = n\times A_d$ occupied by the phase responsible for the Bragg peak.
+Comparing $A_{tot}$ to the X-ray beam size of 8$\times$16~$\mu$m$^2$ gives a BM phase percentage of $\approx$0.2\%.